 When conifers expand into wide-open sagebrush country, the sage grouse flee.
 This simiple equation has been proven time and again through scientific research, which has prompted unprecedented collaboration to remove encroaching juniper and pinyon-pine on over a million acres of public and private lands across the West.

-An innovative new study shows landowners and managers how to increase the efficiency of future conifer removal projects.
+A new study shows landowners and managers how to increase the efficiency of future conifer removal projects.

 The research team investigated where to prioritize removing conifers to benefit greater sage grouse during each stage of their life.
 The results help practitioners reduce the cost and time spent planning and implementing large-scale management efforts - a win for people and wildlife!